What are Ocean Currents? Which are the major Ocean Currents? How to learn the names of various Ocean Currents? Read to know more.

 - Agulhas Current merges with the West Wind Drift when it crosses the Indian Ocean.

-- A branch of this merged current flows along the western coast of the Australia as cold West Australian Current.
+- A branch of this merged current flows along the western coast of Australia as the cold West Australian Current.

 - It later joins with the South Equatorial Current to complete the circuit.